Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

-An Outer Join returns the rows that are not common in both the table and inner join returns the common rows in both the tables.
+An Outer Join returns the rows that are not common in both the table and an inner join returns the common rows in both the tables.
 So, the output will be different here when compared to the result of the inner join.
 An outer join is further divided into three broad categories:

-Null values are also taken as the part of inner and outer joins as no value present sometimes in columns.
+Null values are also taken as the part of inner and outer joins as no value is present sometimes in columns.
 In the case of a left outer join, all the data in the left side is returned as the outcome.
-Similar, in the case of the right outer join, all the data on the right side is returned as the outcome.
-Full outer join is used to combine the whole data from two tables, either it is common or not.
+Similarly, in the case of the right outer join, all the data on the right side is returned as the outcome.
+Full outer join is used to combine the whole data from two tables, whether it is common or not.
 To know about SQL Joins in detail with examples, Click Here.

 A Foreign key is as important as a primary key, and it holds the capability to manage data updates in interesting ways.
-It is used to refer the primary key of another table and helps in maintaining links among tables.
-In the case of a complex database system, it is necessary maintaining a healthy relationship among tables logically, and it can be done gracefully with the help of foreign keys.
+It is used to refer to the primary key of another table and helps in maintaining links among tables.
+In the case of a complex database system, it is necessary to maintain a healthy relationship among tables logically, and it can be done gracefully with the help of foreign keys.
 To go a little deeper into the concept, Click Here.

 Keys can be defined as a set of attributes that are generally required for accessing tuples from a database table.
 They are used to construct relationships among two tables and work similarly to a primary key.
 The major difference is that the primary key can be single, and candidate keys are generally multiple.

 When you start working with databases, you will realize that primary keys change seldom.
 When all candidate keys qualify to become a candidate key, here an experienced DBA should decide which can be used as the primary key in that case.
-It is not possible establishing a relationship without a candidate key.
+It is not possible to establish a relationship without a candidate key.

 Keys are the vital components to set up a connection among different database tables.
 There are a few imperative keys in SQL like primary key, candidate key, foreign key, or composite key, etc. We have already discussed the primary key, candidate key, foreign key in the earlier section.
-Here, we will be discussing a composite key in SQL and why is it significant for database applications.
+Here, we will be discussing a composite key in SQL and why it is significant for database applications.

-A composite key is used to combine at least two columns in the table that are utilized to remarkable recognize each row in a table.
+A composite key is used to combine at least two columns in the table that are utilized to remarkably recognize each row in a table.
 It makes sure that column data is unique before they are consolidated.
 In a few cases, the composite key can qualify as a primary key too based on the arrangement of sections.

 An SQL commands cheat sheet gives you a complete idea of popular SQL commands that can be used with your database to improve its performance incredibly.
 When all commands are available in a single place, they can be used quickly without wasting time.
 They can be divided into different categories further as DDL commands, DCL commands, DML commands, etc. Once you go through the SQL command cheat sheet, it can be used to perform different operations in different situations.